 - For crust, combine flour, sugar & salt in a bowl.

-- Add oil & milk all at once, stirring with a fork, then form into a ball by hand – dough will be soft & moist.
+- Add oil & milk all at once, stirring with a fork.
+Form into a ball by hand – dough will be soft & moist.

 - Roll between two sheets of floured wax paper to a rough 12-inch circle.

-- Transfer to an ungreased 12-inch round (rimmed) pan.
+- Transfer to pan.
 Press dough towards the rim with your palm to fill pan, making a small raised edge inside the rim.
 Patch with overhanging pieces.
-Refrigerate.
+Refrigerate while you prep the apples..

 - Peel & cut apples in half.
 Core and slice them 1/8-inch thick.
-I cut off the ends and then get about 12 slices per half apple.
+I cut off the uneven ends and then get about 10 slices per half apple.
 Cover dough with closely overlapping apples.
-Tuck all the leftover pieces in to fill any open spots.

 - Sprinkle with sugar.
 Bake for 45-50 minutes until well browned.

 - Let cool 5 minutes.
-Gently brush the tart with warmed glaze.
+Gently brush the tart with warmed apricot glaze.

 Notes: For more on this recipe in my blog click here.